On the first of January 1959, the citizens of Cuba woke up to a new reality; there had been a revolution in Cuba during the night.

 This amendment was pushed by American senator Teller with supporters who were scared that (someone in) the US would use a war victory to expand into the very “imperialistic” state people feared.

-The bottom line, the US would help Cuba gain independence and then withdraw all its troops from the country said the Teller Amendment.
+The bottom line was that the US would help Cuba gain independence and then withdraw all its troops from the country, according to the Teller Amendment.

 And how could they do that, considering the Teller Amendment provided all the independence they should need?